-- 730. Karkey has failed to provide any written notice to Lakhra within the required three business days of the events complained.
-The letter dated 4 June 2010 from Karkey to WAPPDA, relied on by Karkey as its written notice in this regard, does not constitute a notice of Force Majeure under the 2009 RSC.
+- of the events complained.
+The letter dated 4 June 2010 from Karkey to WAPPDA, 802 relied on by Karkey as its written notice in this regard, does not constitute a notice of Force Majeure under the 2009 RSC.
 This letter makes no reference to the occurrence of a Force Majeure event.
 As pointed by Pakistan, such letter in fact stated that Karkey was working with "marine experts [...] to ensure the safe arrival of the Powership(s) to the mooring area particularly during the monsoon season [...]".
-This actually constitutes a representation that the monsoon season would not affect the arrival of the Vessels, and cannot be considered as the written notice required under Clause 14.3 of the 2009 RSC. - 731.
-In respect to the delays caused by alleged unforeseeable obstructions discovered in the dredging area, Karkey submits that "the fact that [the sub-contractor's] properly-conducted sampling did not uncover the sticky sludge and rocks in the Channel does not demonstrate an insufficiency in the survey but rather simply demonstrates Karkey's inability to foresee these obstacles despite engaging in reasonable diligence to detect them."
-Karkey fails to explain how this could constitute a force majeure event under the Contract.
+803 This actually constitutes a representation that the monsoon season would not affect the arrival of the Vessels, and cannot be considered as the written notice required under Clause 14.3 of the 2009 RSC. - area, Karkey submits that "the fact that [the sub-contractor's] properly-conducted sampling did not uncover the sticky sludge and rocks in the Channel does not demonstrate an insufficiency in the survey but rather simply demonstrates Karkey's inability to foresee these obstacles despite engaging in reasonable diligence to detect them."804 Karkey fails to explain how this could constitute a force majeure event under the Contract.
 The Tribunal also notes that Clause 14 of the Contract provides that "Force Majeure Events shall expressly not include [...] ii) a delay in the performance of any contractor; [...]".

-&lt;sup>803 C-204 (CONFIDENTIAL), pp. 2-3.
+C-204 (CONFIDENTIAL), pp. 2-3.